-The methodology for derivation of the National Pathway includes various participatory approaches including stakeholder meetings, surveys, workshops in different regional levels as well as analyses conducted on national strategy and policy studies and literature review.
+The methodology for derivation of the National Pathway includes various participatory approaches including;

-At the first stage, a fully-fledged dialogue roadmap for Turkey were prepared, and stakeholder analysis was made, with an aim to support transformation of the food systems through a more sustainable approach with the inclusion of respective stakeholders (with a gender sensitive and participatory approach) at regional, national and local levels, by taking into the account of the schedule determined by UN.
-Sustainable Food System Country Report-Turkey in English for COMCEC 34th Ministerial Meeting in 2019.
+At the first stage, a fully-fledged dialogue roadmap for Türkiye was prepared, and stakeholder analysis was made, with an aim to support the transformation of the food systems through a more sustainable approach with the inclusion of respective stakeholders (with a gender sensitive and participatory approach) at regional, national and local levels, by taking into the account of the schedule determined by UN.
+Sustainable Food System Country Report-Türkiye was prepared for COMCEC 34th Ministerial Meeting in 2019.
 In an effort to support national dialogues, the Report has been updated with inputs received from the ministerial departments and other related ministries and CSOs.
 Furthermore, focal points, which were regularly informed and consulted on the dialogues when necessary, were determined from the public sector and NGOs.
-Moreover, some activities are planned with the aim of
+Moreover, some activities are planned with the aim of,

-(i) Raising public awareness on sustainable food systems

-(ii) Ensuring better inclusivity of stakeholders of food sector value chain actors (i.e. primary producers, processors, marketers, food service companies, retailers) and especially those left behind and/or having the risk of being left behind (i.e. women, youngsters, small farmer holders, migrant workers etc.)

-(iii) Complementing/validating the results of the existing stakeholder analysis and improving the quality and content of the existing baseline report for public consultations on national sustainable and resilient food systems.
-Over 1300 stakeholders, the members of the 3rd Agriculture and Forestry Council were informed about the Summit via e-mail and requested them to fill out an online survey other than those of the public sector.
-Therefore, the national dialogue process respects specific aspects of the Principles of UNFSS.
+- i.
+Raising public awareness on sustainable food systems - ii.
+Ensuring better inclusivity of stakeholders of food sector value chain actors (i.e. primary producers, processors, marketers, food service companies, retailers) and especially those left behind and/or having the risk of being left behind (i.e. women, young, small farmer holders, migrant workers etc.) - iii.
+Complementing/validating the results of the existing stakeholder analysis and improving the quality and content of the existing baseline report for public consultations on national sustainable and resilient food systems.
+Over 1300 stakeholders, the members of the 3rd Agriculture Forest Council were informed about the Summit via e-mail and were requested them to fill out an online survey other than those of the public sector.
+There fore, the national dialogue process respects specific aspects of the Principles of UNFSS.

-Accordingly, the strategies and actions in the pathway are mainly based on the sustainable food system country report, two online surveys and the national workshop.
-Accordingly, on the one hand, the problematic-intervention areas, solution suggestions and action recommendations were received through online surveys and workshops.
-The first online workshop was carried out with participants who are members of Business Council for Sustainable Development Turkey (BCSD Turkey) including a workshop with 5 members.
+Accordingly, the strategies and actions in the Pathway are mainly based on the Sustainable Food System Country Report, two online surveys and the national workshop.
+Accordingly, on the one hand, the problematicintervention areas, solution suggestions and action recommendations were received through online surveys and workshops.
+The first online workshop was carried out with participants who are the members of Business Council for Sustainable Development Türkiye (BCSD Türkiye) including a workshop with 5 members.
 The second survey was conducted mainly with the public sector and the members of the Agriculture Forestry Council.
 A workshop covering a small group and a national workshop covering a larger group were organized to assess the results of surveys and gather comments and innovative suggestions regarding transformation of the food systems.
 It has been adopted as a principle that the entire dialogue process should be carried out with a participatory approach and be inclusive.
 All actors such as universities, NGOs and professional chambers are included as stakeholders and during the whole process, gender equality and disadvantaged groups were particularly considered.